paulosilvino23/xy-inc/README.md

 user can add Models and theirs attributes freely and use them later to insert new items based in that structure.

 Databases were not applied to simplify the solution.
-Instead memory repositories has been used to store the objects.
+Instead memory repositories have been used to store the objects.

 To test the solution use the CURL tool.
 Same examples are located at the path below: